gluobe/infrastructure-2.0-workshop/Lab 6 - Route 53/README.md

         * This cannot contain `http://` or trailing slashes like `/` at the end.
 1. Click `Create`.

 The record can take up to 2-5 minutes to be registered by the top DNS servers.
-You can go to `<your_ID>.gluo.io` to view your Load Balanced Wordpress site.
+You can go to `<your_ID>.gluo.io` to view your Load Balanced MemeGen site.

-It will look something like this:

 ![](../Images/Route53BrowseToLoadBalancer.png?raw=true)

+## End of Lab 6 ##
+Once you can reach both your instances via the Route53 records through the Load Balancer, you may continue to the next lab.

 ### More info ###